 It is a noble task, to say the least.
 Regrettably, the general impression of work that involves the handling of corpses is one of disdain.
 People may already think twice about catching a movie centred on this theme, let alone consider a career in the field.

 As a man seeking a new start with his wife, Daigo wasn’t much different.
-The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it should have been “the departed”.
+The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it clearly should have been “the departed”.
 The error was no doubt a strategic misprint employed by the boss, Mr. Sasaki, for the purpose of luring a few naïve applicants to an otherwise quiet office.
 On this note, I wonder if any moviegoers were also hoodwinked into seeing the film.

-Daigo, somewhat desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
+Daigo, rather desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
 Little did he know that he was going to receive a lot more from this occupation than getting well paid.

-Comedy abounds in this scene, but for Daigo, there was just discomfort.
+Comedy abounds in this scene, but for Daigo, there was much discomfort.
 Stepping into the shoes — or in this case, the coffin — of the deceased, he observed an important lesson that would serve him well for treating future clients; that even for those who have passed, their remains must be handled with as much respect as the living deserves.
-This is done not so much for the satisfaction of the dead (for they feel nothing), but more for the people affected by the loss, as often family and friends have a tough time accepting that a loved one has gone.
+This is done not so much for the satisfaction of the dead (for they feel nothing), but more for the people affected by the loss, as often family members and friends would have a tough time accepting that a loved one has gone.
 Ultimately, in preserving the dignity of the body, the life of the individual prevails within present memories, unhindered amid the odious discontinuance caused by death.

-The filming session, however, ended on a less harmonious note when Mr. Sasaki sliced Daigo’s face while attempting to demonstrate the complexities of shaving.
+The filming session, however, ended on a less harmonious note when Mr. Sasaki slashed Daigo’s face while attempting to demonstrate the complexities of shaving.
 Unaccustomed to the skin texture of a breathing man, the veteran shot a peculiar gaze at the fresh blood that trickled down the cheek, as though the fault lay with it, instead of with him who held the blade.
 Daigo came back to life from his deathly performance and panicked at the sight of red.
 Having had enough, he decided to call it a day.

 His first brush with real death soon followed.
 It was with an elderly woman who had expired for two weeks before neighbours took notice.
 “You picked a bad one,” said Mr. Sasaki.
 Indeed, it was horrible — a putrid corpse surrounded by spoiled leftovers rife with maggots, all much more than Daigo could manage on his debut assignment.
 He could barely withstand the sight; moreover, the stench induced instant nausea, the effects of which lingered long after they had dealt with the case.

 The ungodly aroma intruded upon other passengers on the bus ride home.
-Conscious of becoming the centre of attention, Daigo hopped off the vehicle and into the waters of a local bathhouse.
+Conscious of becoming the centre of attention, Daigo hopped off the vehicle and into a local bathhouse.
 There he lathered up like a madman, hoping to renew himself before sitting down for a nice, hot meal with his wife.